NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Alternative approach - just comments

-There is the idea from python that doc-strings are just strings, not even special ones.
+There is the idea from python that doc-comments are just strings, not even special ones.
 Strings will be docstrings if they follow specific placement rules.
 However, we thought this was a bad idea to follow.
 Such complex placement rules require the users to understand where those places are; with nix syntax, this is slightly more complex than with python.
 Because we don't have keywords such as `class MyClass():` or `def function():` where placement would be obvious

 # Unresolved questions
 [unresolved]: #unresolved-questions